QUAREP-LiMi/WG1-Automation/Microscope_Systems/Nikon-CSU_W1/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-This program allows automatic power measurements for Zeiss microscopes running Zen Blue
+This program allows automatic power measurements for Nikon microscopes running NIS Elements (<b> which version?</b> )

 This software follows this hierarchy: Nikon macro -> measurePowers.pyw -> TLPM.py -> TLPM_64.dll